 It is much faster to leverage things you already know, fill in the gaps of things that are missing and go do it.
 The idea is to use the shortest path possible to place your offer in front of people.

 Finding the ideal customer

 The faster you can place product or service in front of people, the faster you can reach potential customers.
 You weed out people who are not potential customers too.

-Often, you may have an idea of your ideal customer, your customer avatar.
+Often you may have an idea of your ideal customer, your customer avatar.
 Unless and until customer starts buying and you have real data, you won’t know if what you think is what’s the truth.

-Build it later
+Make it nice later

 By doing the site the cheap unsexy way, it saved me a quite a bit of money.

 As you start to get sales and customer, then you can build your website, logo, tagline etc. Now that you know who your majority of your customers are, your marketing can be tuned to such customers.